Meet the Staff

 Education: B.A. in Communications with minors in Informatics and Latina/Latino Studies from the University of Illinois at Urbana-Champaign, M.S.Ed. in Adult and Higher Education from Northern Illinois University

-Sara is the Manager for Professional Development at the Illinois Student Assistance Commission.
+Sara is the Assistant Director for Training and Professional Practice at the Illinois Student Assistance Commission.
 Sara has been with ISAC since 2011.
 Before joining the professional development team, Sara was a part of the ISACorps and served as a near-peer mentor for two years on the south side of Chicago assisting students and families with the college and financial aid processes.
 Sara graduated from the University of Illinois at Urbana-Champaign with a Bachelor of Arts in Communications and minors in Informatics and Latina/Latino Studies and obtained a Master of Science in Education in Adult and Higher Education from Northern Illinois University.
-Sara currently serves as a co-chair for the Illinois Association for College Admission Counseling’s (IACAC) Inclusion, Access, and Success (IAS) Committee as well as the Sharing the Dream Conference planning committee.
-Sara currently resides in Bridgeview, IL and enjoys baking in her spare time.

 Ana Moya